signalfx/splunk-otel-lambda/README.md

 2. Traces export

     By default:
-    - Node.js wrapper uses the `Jaeger/Thrift` exporter
-    - all other wrappers use the `OTLP/http/protobuf` exporter.
+    - All wrappers use the `OTLP/http/protobuf` exporter.
     If the `SPLUNK_REALM` environment variable is set, the value of the`OTEL_EXPORTER_OTLP_ENDPOINT` environment variable is `https://ingest.${SPLUNK_REALM}.signalfx.com/v2/trace/otlp`, the direct ingest URL for Splunk Observability Cloud.
     To make it work, you need to set following variables:
      ```